 About Dr. Winnie Ng

-I am a California Licensed Marriage and Family Therapist (LMFT 50329), graduated with a Masters Degree in Clinical Psychology from Vanguard University of Southern California and a Doctoral Degree in Clinical Psychology (PsyD) at Azusa Pacific University.
-I have 14 years of experience working with children and family, as well as individuals with mental illness.
+I am a clinical psychologist and California Licensed Marriage and Family Therapist (LMFT 50329), graduated with a Masters Degree in Clinical Psychology from Vanguard University of Southern California and a Doctoral Degree in Clinical Psychology (PsyD) from Azusa Pacific University.
+I have 15 years of experience working with children and family, as well as individuals with mental illness.
 I worked with children that need to build up their social skills, communication skills and problem solving skills, as well as adults who are struggling with relational issues or achieve healthy emotional well-being.

-I specialize in depression, anxiety, trauma and crisis recovery, grief and loss counseling, parent education, co-parenting, Christian counseling, play therapy, and family therapy.
+I specialize in psycho-oncology, perinatal loss, depression, anxiety, trauma and crisis recovery, grief and loss counseling, parent education, co-parenting, Christian counseling, play therapy, and family therapy.
 I have experiences in working with individuals with substance abuse and severe mental illness.
 I am trained in various evidence-based practices, including Trauma-focused CBT, Seeking Safety, Managing Adaptive Practices, Incredible Years Children, and Parent group.
 I was a presenter for parenting seminars and teenage workshops.
 Some of the theoretical orientations that I have used with my clients include, Cognitive Behavioral Therapy, Solution Focused Therapy, Narrative Therapy, Psychodynamic therapy, and interpersonal therapy.
 I am bi-cultural, fluent in English, Cantonese, and Mandarin, and I am comfortable working with individuals from diverse socio-economic backgrounds and ethnic groups.

 During therapy, I help my client gain insights by providing a safe and nonjudgmental environment.
 I am flexible in my treatment, according to the needs of my clients.
 My therapy style is empathetic, compassionate, gentle, calm, and engaging.
-I use reflective listening and I ask open-ended questions to guide my clients to share about deeper thoughts and feelings.
+I use reflective listening and open-ended questions to guide my clients to share about deeper thoughts and feelings.
 Throughout the therapy process, my clients are able to figure out the meaning of their life and identify the ways to achieve their well-being.
 I believe that using a strength-based model, such as finding out about the positive things that had happened in my clients’ life, their resources, their talents, interests, and support systems, could help my clients stay away from the negative forces, to recover and to transform into a new person.

 About Jonathan Hsu